-To turn off the DRL, turn the exterior lamp control to the off position and then release.
-For vehicles first sold in Canada, off will only work when the vehicle is in P (Park).
+To turn off the DRL, turn the exterior lamp control to \bigcirc and then release.
+For vehicles first sold in Canada, off will only work when the vehicle is parked.

 Automatic Headlamp System

 When the exterior lamp control is set to AUTO and it is dark enough outside, the headlamps come on automatically.